-This course is required before a student may take any other in music technology.
+This course is required before a student may take any other course in music technology (waived for students with a year or more experience in one of our performing ensemble classes).
 Students will be introduced to the study of music technology, the equipment, and to the programs offered in our lab (including Band-in-a-Box, Aurelia Ear Training, Sibelius Notation software, and Music Theory tools).
 Instrument and equipment care will be included.
 Students will complete 'mini' projects in each of the programs.

-No PA9004Z Music and Sound for Film - Heterogeneous Grades 10-12 2.5 credits
+▼ PA9004Z Music and Sound for Film - Heterogeneous Grades 10-12 2.5 credits